 We love to go hiking, and every once in a while we share our adventures on the blog.
 If you would like to see more hiking posts, click here.

-Last week a friend tipped us of to the awesomeness that is Eldorado Canyon State Park, in particular Fowler Trail.
-As an active 2.5 year old, Alex is really excited to get outside and do whatever we’re doing.
+Last week a friend tipped us off to the awesomeness that is Eldorado Canyon State Park, in particular, Fowler Trail.
+As an active 2.5-year-old, Alex is really excited to get outside and do whatever we’re doing.
 Translating this to hiking, it means that he’s much happier walking along with us than riding in the backpack.
 Unfortunately, his little legs get tired fairly quickly, so I’m always on the hunt for trails that are not that steep or long.
 Fortunately, Fowler trail is both short* and relatively flat!
 As you’ll see in the photos, it also provides outstanding views of canyon walls filled with climbers, making it extra exciting for our little adventurer.
 One look at the climbers and he exclaimed, “wow, that’s wild!”.

 We started the trail from within Eldorado Canyon State Park.
 The trailhead is in the second parking area that you come to after the entrance booth (you’ll have to pay an $8 day fee to enter the park).
 Parking can be hard to find, but we noticed that while the lots were full, there seemed to be steady traffic coming and going, so spots open up regularly.

 This section of Fowler trail is relatively wide and flat with plenty of view areas.
 The park has two different lookout points with binoculars for visitors to be able to look across the canyon, where you will be able to see the cliff walls full of climbers (can you spot them in the photo below?).
 If you’re lucky, you may also catch a glimpse of some wildlife.
 Along the trail, you’ll see waypoints that correspond to a free guided walk brochure available in the visitors’ center.